 If you have a camera with P A S and M (or P, Av Tv and M if it’s a Canon) we can show you how to use these.
 If your camera only has scene modes, this can still be a useful course – you will learn how to use the most appropriate modes and about composition.
 Basic DSLR cameras are available to borrow if needed.

-If you are already very familiar with your camera, there may be more appropriate photography classes such as our Creative Photography Course, Landscape Photography Course or Portrait Photography Courses more useful.
+If you are already very familiar with your camera, there may be more appropriate photography classes such as our Creative Photography Classes, Landscape Photography Classes or Portrait Photography Classes more useful.
 These assume a certain level of camera knowledge, so are less suitable for beginners.

 We can also run these photography classes at your location as a One-to-One Photography Training Course.